Tufin/oasdiff/README.md

 ### Breaking Changes – New Method
 An improved implementation for detecting breaking changes with the `-check-breaking` flag.
-This method works differently from the old one, is more accurate, generates nicer human-readable output, and is easier to maintain and extend.
+This method works differently from the old one: it is more accurate, generates nicer human-readable output, and is easier to maintain and extend.

 To use it, run oasdiff with the `-check-breaking` option, e.g.:
 ```